It’s no secret—kids can be incredibly fun to work with!

-If you’re certain you want to be a preschool teacher, chances are you’ve worked with kids in the past or have some of your own.
-Experience with kids is essential, but it takes more than a love of kids to make it in the ECE industry.
+Your interest in becoming a preschool teacher indicates that you’ve probably worked with children in the past or young ones of your own.
+Experience working with kids is essential, but it takes more than a love of kiddos to make it in the ECE industry.

-In addition to some skills you’d expect, like child care and first aid, there are some equally important administrative skills in which you need to excel, too.
-As a preschool teacher you’ll have to make lesson plans for each day and keep records on your pupils.
-It’s crucial that you learn to schedule your time–and the children’s–wisely.
+In addition to some skills you’d expect – like child care and first aid – there are some important administrative skills you’ll need to succeed as well.
+As a preschool teacher you’ll have to develop lesson plans for each day and maintain organized records on your pupils.
+You’ll also need to be mindful of budgets and be proactive about continuing to develop as a professional.

 Daily duties of a preschool teacher

 Now you know the child-related and administrative skills you’ll need as a preschool teacher, but how will you put those skills to use?

 As we established already, it’s more than just playing with children all day.
 Some of your job duties will include: